Skip to content

 Spinal Muscular Atrophy (SMA) is a rare, neuromuscular condition.
 It causes progressive muscle wasting (atrophy) and weakness.
 It may affect crawling and walking ability, arm, hand, head and neck movement, breathing and swallowing.

 There are several forms of SMA that have different genetic causes and a wide spectrum of how severely children and adults are affected.
-The most common form is known as ‘5q SMA’; the term ‘5q’ refers to its genetic cause and includes SMA Types 1, 2, 3 and 4.
+The most common form is known as ‘5q SMA’, which includes SMA Types 1, 2, 3 and 4.
+The term ‘5q’ refers to its genetic cause.

-For information about some of the rarer forms of SMA that have different genetic (non-5q SMA) causes, see: Rarer Forms of SMA.
+For information about some of the rarer forms of SMA that have different genetic causes (non-5q SMA), see: Rarer Forms of SMA >.

 To download or print a copy of this information, open all the drop-down tabs.
 Or you can ask us to send you a printed copy.
 Contact information@smauk.org.uk